LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Simply displays an animated image of a chosen size and at a given frequency.
   Doesn't require any hardware, used mainly for debugging and prototyping.

+- :ref:`File Reader`

+  Successively reads images already saved in a folder, and returns them.
+No image acquisition is performed and no hardware is required.

 - :ref:`JAI`

   Allows reading from a `Jai GO-5000M-PMCL <https://www.jai.com/products/